EEN421/EEN421.github.io/_posts/2024-08-16-Logic-Apps-&-Automation.md

 We dove into how the following tools can enhance your security posture, providing practical examples and best practices:

 - &#128268; Connect a Sentinel Workspace to EntraID
-- &#128270; Custom Analytics Rule for Detections
+- &#128270; Custom Analytics Rules for Detections
 - &#128297; Logic Apps:
     - &#10003; Revoke EntraID Sessions
     - &#10003; Reset EntraID Password
     - &#10003; Disable EntraID Account
-- &#128296; Managed Identities for our Logic Apps
+- &#128296; Configure System-Assigned Managed Identities for our Logic Apps
-- &#128295; Fine Tuning our Logic Apps
+- &#128295; Fine Tune our Logic Apps
-- &#x26A1; Running Logic Apps from Incident Queue to Pass User Data over the Sentinel Connector
+- &#x26A1; Run Logic Apps from Incident Queue to Pass User Data over the Sentinel Connector

 <br/>